ctrlplusb/react-universally/README.md

 # Then merge them into your project
 git merge upstream/master

-# You will have to deal with merge commits most likely
-# I would get comfortable with a good merge tool.
-I use
-# Atom Editor and they have a cool package called
-# merge-conflicts which does the job okay.
-# After you have completed the merge you can commit
+# Deal with the merge conflicts, delete the yarn.lock file and
-# and continue
+# rebuild it, then commit and push.
-git commit
 ```